 Students with research, teaching or course assistantships will be on the regular University payroll.
-Checks will be available in the department's main office on the 7th and 22nd of each month, or the preceding work day if these dates fall on a weekend or holiday.
+Checks will be available in the Department's Student Service Office on the 7th and 22nd of each month, or the preceding work day if these dates fall on a weekend or holiday.
 Your salary is taxable and will be withheld as you request on the W-4 Tax Data form.
 This form and other payroll forms will be available to complete at orientation.

-Students not doing assistantships are paid on a quarterly basis and have their checks mailed to their home address each quarter on the first day of classes.
+Students not on an assistantship are paid on a quarterly basis and have their checks mailed to their home address each quarter on the first day of classes.
 Please make sure to update your mailing address on Axess.
 Students must complete all registration and financial paperwork, pay registration fees, and satisfy all stipulated departmental requirements before receiving stipend checks.
 No taxes are withheld, but the stipend is reportable and taxable.